victor-singha/sorting-arithmetic/README.md

 # sorting-arithmetic
-Perform arithmetic operation with a, b, c and Sort in Descendind and Ascending Order.✔
+Perform arithmetic operation with a, b, c and Sort in Descending and Ascending Order.✔